10nry/memory_game/README.md

 How to Load the game

-Clone the repo and open index.html
+Clone the repo and open index.html or go to https://10nry.github.io/memory_game/ .

 How to Play the Game